Access to eSmart programs—keeping students safe online

-In response to the report, the Queensland Government has partnered with Dolly’s Dream and the Alannah & Madeline Foundation to provide a number of Queensland schools with access to eSmart programs.
+In response to the report, the Queensland Government has partnered with Dolly’s Dream and the Alannah and Madeline Foundation to provide a number of Queensland schools with access to eSmart programs.

-eSmart Digital Licence class sets and teacher resources—online safety education that teaches students about positive online behaviours and how to respond to negative online situations.
-They are specially designed for students in any year level from Prep to Year 9.
+eSmart Digital Licences aim to teach students about positive online behaviours and how to respond to negative online situations.
+Digital Licences are designed for students from Prep to Year 9.

 More information about the Digital Licences is available on the Alannah and Madeline Foundation website.

 Schools are invited to apply for the Alannah and Madeline Foundation's eSmart Digital Licence cybersafety program by 17 September 2021.

 Enquiries can be emailed to AMFeSafety@qed.qld.gov.au.